 In fact, you’ll find that some interviewers will react more positively to an executive biography than they will to your resume, favoring the bio because of its brevity and narrative flow.

-Here are some reasons to wrap an executive biography – as well as your resume – into your leadership job hunting portfolio:
+Here are some reasons to incorporate an executive biography – as well as your resume – into your leadership job hunting portfolio:

 Who has time to read a full resume?
 Many HR professionals and CEOs don’t.

 The next time you’re in an interview, notice the interviewer’s finger tracing down the second (or perhaps third)

 pages of your executive resume… because they haven’t fully digested the contents of it yet!